kevinbehringer/poole/_posts/2018-05-01-how-to-get-unstuck-a-review.md

 ---
 layout: post
-title: How to Get Unstuck: A Review
+title: How to Get Unstuck - A Review
 ---